Emil Boures

-Emil Nicholas Boures (born January 29, 1960) is a former American football player who played four seasons in the National Football League (NFL) with the Pittsburgh Steelers.
+Emil Nicholas Boures (born January 29, 1960) is an American former professional football player who was an offensive lineman for four seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.

 Early life

-Boures was born in Bridgeport, Pennsylvania and attended Bishop Kenrick High School in Norristown, Pennsylvania.
+Boures was born in Bridgeport, Pennsylvania, and attended Bishop Kenrick High School in Norristown, Pennsylvania.

 He matriculated at the University of Pittsburgh (Pitt).